-A restricted stock unit represents the right to receive a share of common stock from our company at a designated time in the future without cash payment by the employee and is issued in lieu of cash incentive, principally for deferred compensation and employee retention plans.
+A restricted stock unit represents the right to receive a share of the Company's common stock at a designated time in the future without cash payment by the associate and is issued in lieu of cash incentive, principally for deferred compensation and employee retention plans.
 The restricted stock units vest on an annual basis over the next one to ten years and are distributable, if vested, at future specified dates.
 Restricted stock awards are restricted as to sale or disposition.
 These restrictions lapse over the next one to five years.

-Our company grants Performance-based Restricted Stock Units ("PRSUs") to its executive officers.
+Our company grants Performance-based Restricted Stock Units ("PRSUs") to certain of its executive officers.
 Under the terms of the grants, the number of PRSUs that will vest and convert to shares will be based on our company's achievement of the pre-determined performance objectives during the performance period.
 The PRSUs will be measured over a four-year performance period and vested over a five-year period.
-The number of shares converted has the potential to range from 0% to 200% based on how our company performs during the performance period.
+Any resulting delivery of shares for PRSUs granted as part of compensation will occur after four years for 80% of the earned award, and in the fifth year for the remaining 20% of the earned award.
+The number of shares converted has the potential to range from 0% to 200% based on how the Company performs during the performance period.
 Compensation expense is amortized on a straight-line basis over the service period based on the fair value of the award on the grant date.
 The Company's pre-determined performance objectives must be met for the awards to vest.
-Employees forfeit unvested share units upon termination of employment with a corresponding reversal of compensation expense.
-At December 31, 2018, the total number of restricted stock units and restricted stock awards outstanding was 16.4 million, of which 14.1 million were unvested.
-At December 31, 2018, the total number of PRSUs was 0.7 million, of which all were unvested.
+Associates forfeit unvested share units upon termination of employment with a corresponding reversal of compensation expense.
+At December 31, 2019, the total number of restricted stock units, PRSUs, and restricted stock awards outstanding was 15.6 million, of which 13.5 million were unvested.

-A summary of unvested restricted equity award activity, which includes restricted stock units and restricted stock awards, for the year ended December 31, 2018, is presented below (in thousands, except weighted-average fair value):
+A summary of unvested restricted equity award activity, which includes restricted stock units and restricted stock awards, for the year ended December 31, 2019, is presented below (in thousands, except weighted-average fair value):

-Units Weighted-Average Grant Date Fair Value
+Weighted-Average Grant Date Fair Value

-Unvested December 31, 2017 13,938 \$44.31

-Granted 2,496 55.94

-Vested (2,030) 41.18

-Cancelled (287) 47.98

 Unvested December 31, 2018 14,117 \$46.75

+Granted 2,871 49.60

+Vested (2,656) 45.34

+Cancelled (864) 43.87

+Unvested December 31, 2019 13,468 \$47.83

-At December 31, 2018, there was approximately \$297.4 million of unrecognized compensation cost for restricted stock units and restricted stock, which is expected to be recognized over a weighted-average period of 2.8 years.
-The fair value of restricted stock units and restricted stock that vested or converted during the year ended December 31, 2018, was \$83.6 million.
+At December 31, 2019, there was approximately \$448.4 million of unrecognized compensation cost for deferred awards, which is expected to be recognized over a weighted-average period of 2.8 years.

+The fair value of restricted stock units and restricted stock that vested or converted during the year ended December 31, 2019, was \$120.4 million.